 How do they do it?

-Let’s turn back time to the year 1998.
+Let’s turn back the clock to the year 1998.
 Steve Jobs was recently been hired back by Apple after being pushed out of the company in 1985.
-When Jobs was rehired, he asked Tim Cook to be the Chief Operating Officer, who would later become the CEO of Apple after Steve Jobs became critically ill.
-Tim Cook cleaned up Apple’s mess-prone supply chain, completely reorganized manufacturing, distribution, and the way Apple manages its inventory.
+When Jobs was rehired, he asked Tim Cook to be the Chief Operating Officer.
+Cook would later become the CEO of Apple after Jobs became critically ill.
+As COO, Cook cleaned up Apple’s mess-prone supply chain, completely changing the way Apple manages its inventory.

 The view that Cook brought to Apple was that inventory is “fundamentally evil.”
 By September that year, Cook had shut down ten of Apple’s warehouses, with only nine remaining.
 Currently, Apple has only one central warehouse in the US and about 154 key suppliers worldwide.
 By reducing their number of suppliers, Apple was able to develop strong and strategic relationships with their vendors.